-Its holdings cover the old County of Durham (the land between the Tyne and the Tees) with particular emphasis on Sunderland.
-It contains over 10,000 books as well as other printed material, such as journals, maps, photographs, newspapers and local records.
+The Local Studies Centre holds materials which cover the old County of Durham with particular emphasis on Sunderland: over 10,000 books, journals, maps, photographs, newspapers and local records.
 Current information is also collected to ensure an up-to-date stock that is relevant to all aspects of the study of Sunderland, not solely its history.

 What facilities does the Local Studies Centre have?

-The Centre has microfilm and microfiche readers, as well as Internet access, for public use.
+The centre has microfilm and microfiche readers, as well as Internet access, for public use.
 It also has a small study area, where visitors can consult documents.

 A complete reproduction of this acclaimed Saxon Bible